larknafets/php-weather-de/README.md

 ## Installation
 Drop the "src" files to your webspace, wherever you want.
 Also download the additional resources, see prerequisites.
 Please see "examples" how to implement in existing php/html files.
-Herein you also find a "config" file example to fill all your accounts information, paths and location data.
+Herein you also find a "config" file example to fill all your account information, paths and location data.

 ## Credits: calculations/libraries
 The following calculations and libraries are used (and also marked as in the code):